Follow Alice to the Pearl of Africa to explore unique landscapes and get up close to special and rare animals like mountain gorillas

 Hiking through the rainforest is, even without the gorillas, a humbling and exciting experience.
 This is one of the most biodiverse ecosystems on the planet and a worthy habitat for the majestic mountain gorillas.
-Sadly, only around 720 mountain gorillas are left in the wilderness today, which is what makes it all the more remarkable when you finally find the gorilla tribe after your trek.
-If you are lucky enough to visit Uganda, don’t miss out on this remarkable opportunity.
+Sadly, only around 720 mountain gorillas are left in the wilderness today, which is what makes it all the more remarkable when you finally find the gorilla troop on your trek.
+If you’re lucky enough to visit Uganda, don’t miss out on this remarkable opportunity.

 The official language of Uganda is English, but there actually 41 living languages spoken there.
-Swahili and Luganda are also widely spoken, but English is used for all formal communications.
-In total there are forty two languages spoken in the country, forty of which fall into the Bantu, Nilotic and and Central Sudanic language groups.
-There are a further two into the Kuliak family.
-Often, people in Uganda will speak more than one language, and cross-language dialects are also commonplace.
+Swahili and Luganda are widely spoken, but English is used for all formal communications.
+In total there are 42 languages spoken in the country, 40 of which fall into the Bantu, Nilotic and and Central Sudanic language groups.
+Many Ugandans speak more than one language, and cross-language dialects are also commonplace.

 Uganda’s climate is almost always very nice.
-This is one of six African countries that lies on the equator.
-It should then come as no surprise to learn that the country experiences dry seasons.
-These are December-February and June-August.
-This is the best time to travel to Uganda.
-The rainy seasons are March-May and October-November.
-Fortunately, the temperatures here do not often climb above the high twenties and remain pretty much constant throughout the year.
-The hottest months are January and February when the average daytime temperature range is between 24 and 33 degrees Celsius.
+This is one of six African countries that lies on the Equator.
+The country’s dry seasons are from December to February and June to August.
+These two periods are the best time to travel to Uganda.
+The rainy seasons are March to May and October to November.
+Fortunately, the temperatures here don’t often climb above the high twenties celsius, and remain pretty much constant throughout the year.
+The hottest months are January and February, when the average daytime temperature range is between 24° and 33° C (75° to 91° F).

-Like almost all other nations, Uganda has seen its share of conflicts in the past.
-Now, however, this is considered to be one of the safest and most stable countries in Africa.
+Like almost all other nations, Uganda has seen its share of conflict in the past.
+Now, however, it’s considered to be one of the safest and most stable countries in Africa.
 Kampala is one of the safest capitals on the continent.
-While Uganda has the same dangers that you might expect in many other countries, usually you will be perfectly safe as long as you remain vigilant and take sensible precautions.
-Almost all visits to the country are considered to be trouble free.
+While Uganda has the same dangers that you might expect in many other countries, usually you’ll be perfectly safe as long as you remain vigilant and take sensible precautions.
+Almost all visits to the country are considered to be trouble-free.
 There is therefore no reason to avoid Uganda on safety grounds.

 Our round trip of Uganda takes you through the best of the country without being stationary at one place.
-You’ll stay at some beautiful lodges, each with its own charm and many with their own pool.
+You’ll stay at some beautiful lodges, each with its own charm and many with a swimming pool.
 Be prepared to embrace a wealth of new experiences.
-There will be new landscapes every day and an incredible variety of wildlife that call this hidden gem at the equator home.
+There will be new landscapes every day and an incredible variety of wildlife that call this hidden gem at the Equator home.

-“The Uganda Gorilla Trekk adventure was absolutely incredible!
+“The Uganda gorilla trek adventure was absolutely incredible!
 I wasn’t sure what to expect and the the itinerary completely surpassed my expectations.
-From doing a cycle Safari to beautiful boat rides – it was simple amazing.
-Of course the main feature, Gorilla Trekking is a once in a lifetime experience I will never forget.
-Added to this the landscape of Uganda has to be one of the most beautiful and breaking taking views I’ve ever seen.
-Follow Alice was fantastic and I would highly recommend this trip to anyone interested in going to Uganda!”.
+From doing a cycle safari to beautiful boat rides – it was simply amazing.
+Of course the main feature, gorilla trekking, is a once-in-a-lifetime experience I will never forget.”
+Rosalind Eleazar

 Leading the tour will be Dan, our local hero and a bilingual English and Luganda-speaking guide.
 Born and raised in Buganda (Central Uganda), Dan has exceptional knowledge about the culture and people of Uganda.
 He has been a guide and driver for over four years and is great company too.
 Wherever you travel, you’ll be in safe hands with him.